cloudflare/cloudflare-docs/content/fundamentals/api/_index.md

 ---

 # Cloudflare's API
 Interact with Cloudflare's products and services via the Cloudflare API.
-For our API reference documentation, refer to the [API schema docs](https://api.cloudflare.com).
+For API reference documentation, refer to the [API schema docs](https://api.cloudflare.com).

 {{<render file="_using-api.md">}}